 The Brewery

 It all started with a Brewie B20 we bought through crowd founding 2015/2016(?).
 It took many years before we even fired it up and made our first beer in the autumn 2020.
-It did not take long before we started to modify it heavily and now there is not much left of the Brewie, actually the only thing left is a pump and the servo valves for 12 mm (ID) silicone hoses, they are great!
+It did not take long before we started to modify it heavily and now there is not much left of the Brewie, actually the only thing left is a pump.

 The system is heavily automated and anything that can be made in-house is, from software to hardware.